Rotator Cuff Tear (Video Link - Rotator Cuff Tear)

 How does the rotator cuff get torn?

 Rotator cuff gets torn due to unexpected pull of the muscles.
 This may happen due to fall on an out stretched hand, or due to some sudden jerk to the shoulder.
 Tears, where primary reason for tear is injury, are called traumatic tears (Fig.4).
-The other type of tears are called degenerative tears.
-In the latter tendons become weak due to aging process (commonly called degeneration).
-In such cases, the tendons tear without significant injury.
-There are inbetween tears where, in the background of degeneration, a minor injury leads to tear.
+Sometimes, a muscle can tear even without an injury.
+This happens due to age-related weakness of tendons.
+Such tendons break for no reason, or even with minimal injury.
+These are called degenerative tears.
+Also, there are in-between tears where, in the background of degeneration, a minor injury leads to tear.
 The quality of tear and it's healing potential depends upon the type of tear.

 How does one come to know that the cuff has torn?